 Local Charity Shops

 Taking things down to one of our many excellent charity shops in Steyning is of course another great option.
 St Barnabas, Oxfam and Cancer Research UK all have shops and are keen to receive new items.
-Here’s a list of other local charities that may be interested in taking things, some of which will arrange collection.
+Here’s a list of other local charities that may be interested in taking things, some of which will arrange collection (this is a couple of years old now, so let us know if any info has changed!).

 Where can I recycle things locally?